 - how the workflow should continue

-- where a replan should happen
+- where recovery should happen

 What a receipt contains